 The quotation mark icon is the citation generator button and the arrow icon is for sharing the source to someone via email, Google Drive, or by creating a permanent link or Permalink and sharing it.
 When you click on either, a popup window will appear with options to cite or share the article.
 The citation generator works similarly to the ones in the other EBSCO databases, it just looks slightly different.
 Make sure you pick the correct citation style (for most ENGL 2010 classes this will be MLA 9), and then you can copy to clipboard and paste to your paper, worksheet, or wherever you are collecting the citations at the time.

 PLEASE NOTE: the citations will not necessarily be correct since they were generated automatically, so please proofread them before using.
-It is also likely that when you copy to clipboard and paste, it will remove the formatting.
-So, you will need to replace the italics and other similar formatting to ensure your citation is correct.
-Missing Italics are the most common issue when using this citation generator, but are a simple fix if you are paying attention.
+It is also likely that when you copy (ctrl + c) and paste to plain text (ctrl + shift + v), it will remove the formatting.
+If the formatting is changed, you will need to replace the italics and other similar formatting to ensure your citation is correct.
+Missing Italics are the most common issue when using this citation generator, but are a simple fix.

 NOTE: If you are having trouble accessing an ebook, the easiest way to fix it is by clearing your browser cache, or history to reset the cookies in your browser.
 Here are links to instructions on how to do this in Chrome, Firefox, and Safari.
 If you are unsure on how to do this in a different browser, search “how to clear cache” for your browser.